You are here

 For any exceptions, more information can be found under admissions standards.

-Letters of recommendation can be very helpful in consideration of your application.
+A letter of recommendation can be very helpful in consideration of your application.
 It's best to choose someone who can discuss your potential as a student, your motivation, skills, background, and character.
 This person should have first-hand knowledge of your art or academic achievements.
-We recommend asking someone such as an art teacher, liberal arts teacher, guidance counselor, employer, or mentor.
+We recommend asking someone such as an art teacher, liberal arts teacher, school counselor, employer, or mentor.

-Using the Common Application, you can provide the contact information of the recommender, and they will be able to submit an online form on your behalf.
+Using Common App, you can provide the contact information of the recommender, and they will be able to submit an online form on your behalf.